 \section{Introduction}

-The goal of clustering analysis is to discover underlying structure of the data and classify the observations into different subsets (or clusters) so that pairwise dissimilarities between observations belonging to the same cluster tend to be smaller than observations in different clusters.
-Although there are many existing algorithms for clustering continuous or numerical data, a limited number of methods have been specifically proposed for clustering nominal data.
-In this work we are concerned with nominal multivariate categorical data, i.e., a set of $p$ variables that have a measurement scale consisting of a set of categories with no natural ordering.
-Data on categorical scales are routinely collected in a wide range of applications, including social sciences, medical studies, epidemiology, ecology and education \citep{agresti_book}.
+The goal of clustering analysis is to discover the underlying structure of the data and classify the observations into different subsets (or clusters) so that pairwise dissimilarities between observations belonging to the same cluster tend to be smaller than observations in different clusters.
+Although many existing algorithms for clustering numerical data exist, a limited number of methods have been specifically proposed for clustering categorical data.
+In this work, we are concerned with multivariate nominal data, i.e., a set of $p$ variables with a measurement scale consisting of categories with no natural ordering.
+Data on categorical scales are routinely collected in a wide range of applications, including social sciences, medical studies, epidemiology, ecology, and education \citep{agresti_book}.

-One possible avenue for clustering categorical data is based on heuristic methods that leverage upon a distance metric between data points.
+One possible avenue for clustering categorical data is based on heuristic methods that leverage a distance metric between data points.
 Popular examples are the K-modes algorithm \citep{Huang} and the Hamming distance-vector algorithm \citep{zhang_clustering_2006}.
 The former is a modified version of the K-means algorithm \citep{macqueen1967} that uses a simple matching dissimilarity measure between the modes of the clusters, while the latter finds clustering patterns by measuring the data proximity through the Hamming distance.
-The main drawback of any distance-based methods is that they fail to quantify the uncertainty in the clustering structure, i.e., the uncertainty about any observation's group membership.
+The main drawback of distance-based methods is that they fail to quantify the uncertainty in the clustering structure, i.e., the uncertainty about any observation's group membership.

-Rather, probabilistic or model-based clustering approaches allow to quantify the uncertainty associated with the clustering estimation, since a statistical model is postulated for the population from which the data are sampled.
+Rather, probabilistic or model-based clustering approaches allow quantifying the uncertainty associated with the clustering estimation since a statistical model is postulated for the population from which the data are sampled.
 The natural way to handle model-based clustering is through mixture models, where observations are assumed to come from one of the $M$ possible (finite or infinite) groups.
-Each group is suitably modeled by a density that is referred to as a component of the mixture, and is weighted by the relative frequency (weight) of the group in the population.
+Each group is suitably modeled by a density referred to as a component of the mixture and is weighted by the relative frequency (weight) of the group in the population.